The Doctors (1963 TV series): Awards and production

 In 1972 and 1974, the serial received a Daytime Emmy Award for Best Drama.
 During that period until a new opening sequence was created in 1977, announcer Mel Brandt (who was also known for his announcing the animated "Laramie Peacock" color opening in the 1960s and 1970s) would inform the audience at the beginning of each episode: "And now, The Doctors, (The Emmy-Award winning program) dedicated to the brotherhood of healing."
 The iconic theme song "Patterns", which was updated with a new version in 1977 and 1979, stayed with the program through August 1, 1980 and was composed by in-house musician Bob Israel at Score Productions.
 It debuted with the episode which aired on May 24, 1971.

 Episodes of The Doctors were originally taped in black and white at Studio 3B, one of NBC's production studios at 30 Rockefeller Center in New York City.
 It was the last NBC daytime serial to transition from black and white to color on October 17, 1966.

-For most of its run, The Doctors was packaged and sponsored by the Colgate-Palmolive company through its Channelex division; in September 1980, NBC moved production in-house when C-P decided to close Channelex.
-However, C-P continued to buy much of the program's advertising time until its cancellation.

 Broadcast history

 Original series run

-The popularity of The Doctors took off in the late 1960s, when it was featured in advertisements for NBC's 90-minute serial block.
-NBC first placed the program at 2:30 p.m.
-Eastern/1:30 Central, where it would eventually air in between Days of Our Lives (starting in November 1965) and Another World (starting in May 1964).
-When The Doctors premiered in 1963, it replaced entertainment mogul Merv Griffin's first daytime talk show in the 2:30 timeslot, and remained in the slot for nearly sixteen years.